When is Lucifer season 5 on Netflix? What’s going to happen?

 Sure!
 Netflix HAS renewed the present for a fifth season, however it says it’s going to be the final.

-“We are so incredibly thankful to Netflix for resurrecting our show last season, and now letting us finish the story of Lucifer on our terms,” stated showrunners Henderson and Modrovich.
-“Most importantly, we want to thank the fans for their incredible passion and support.
-The best is yet to come!!”

 The excellent news?
-Lucifer sequence 5 was going to include 10 episodes, however then six extra have been introduced that means followers can have 16 hours to binge on.
+Lucifer collection 5 was going to encompass 10 episodes, however then six extra had been introduced that means followers could have 16 hours to get pleasure from.
+The season shall be break up in two, as Ellis beforehand confirmed: “Netflix is going to drop eight episodes, and then there’s going to be a little break, and then they’re going to drop another eight episodes.”

-#Lucifer Season 5 simply acquired a HELL of loads higher — and greater!
+#Lucifer Season 5 simply bought a HELL of quite a bit higher — and greater!
 We have added six extra hours, for a grand whole of 16 episodes! pic.twitter.com/HILzaacpsb

 — See What’s Subsequent (@seewhatsnext) July 26, 2019